George F. Archambault: Career

 Archambault graduated from the Massachusetts College of Pharmacy with a Ph.G. in 1931 and a Ph.C. in 1933.
-In 1941, he received a law degree from Northeastern University, Boston.
+In 1941, he received a Juris Doctor degree from Northeastern University, Boston.

 Archambault taught commercial pharmacy at MCP.
 He began working at the Marine Hospital in the Boston town of Brighton in 1943 as a civilian, and in 1945 he joined the United States Public Health Service reserve.
 From 1947 to 1965, he was Chief of the Pharmacy Branch of the PHS Division of Hospitals.
 Archambault served as the pharmacy liaison officer to the Surgeon General of the United States from 1957 to 1965.
 In 1965, he became the Medicare pharmacy planning consultant to the Division of Medical Care Administration.
 In this role, he was responsible for writing the regulations governing pharmacy's role in Medicare and Medicaid.
 Archambault retired at the rank of captain in 1967 after 34 years of service to the PHS.